Keyword Commercial Intent

 Don’t be thrown off by terms like “cheap” and “affordable”.
 Believe it or not, keywords with the words “cheap” in them convert really well.

-That being said, you can’t ignore Informational Keywords because they make up such a huge chunk of the keywords in your niche.
+That said, you can’t ignore Informational Keywords because they make up such a huge chunk of the keywords people search for.

 Information Keywords tend to include words like: